Bad News for E-Cigarette Smokers

 ‘Nicotine has dose-dependent deleterious pulmonary effects that result in loss of lung endothelial barrier function, acute lung inflammation and decreased lung endothelial cell proliferation,’ they wrote.
 The effects of nicotine were seen both in cigarette smoke and in e-cig solutions that contained nicotine.

-Other interesting, albeit startling findings, indicated other substances beside nicotine were likely responsible for the harmful affects observed by the use of many alternative cigarette solutions.
+Other interesting, albeit startling findings, indicated other substances beside nicotine were likely responsible for the harmful effects observed by the use of many alternative cigarette solutions.

 One of these included, acrolein, which is a potentially toxic material which has been shown to literally rip endothelial cells apart from one another.